-EPOXY & INDUSTRIAL COATINGS PREMIUM 4.
-182. An epoxy premium of \$1.00 per hour will be authorized for those hours actually spent in the application of epoxy.
-EXTENDED TOUR OF DUTY PREMIUM 5.
-An extended tour of duty shall be a tour of duty of eight hours work completed 183. within eleven consecutive hours but extended over more than nine hours.
+4. EPOXY & INDUSTRIAL COATINGS PREMIUM

+174. An epoxy premium of \$1.25 per hour will be authorized for those hours actually spent in the application of epoxy.

+5. EXTENDED TOUR OF DUTY PREMIUM

+- An extended tour of duty shall be a tour of duty of eight hours work completed within eleven consecutive hours but extended over more than nine hours.
 There shall be only one split in any tour of duty.
-Employees on an extended tour of duty shall be paid for time actually worked and shall be paid 50% above their base rate after the ninth hour.
-184. Exception: Employees of Camp Mather who during the summer season work a tour of duty of eight hours completed within thirteen consecutive hours shall be paid \$2.00 per day above the compensation to which they are otherwise entitled.
-HEIGHT WORK PAY 6.
-185. Employees in classes 7346 Painter, 7278 Painter Supervisor I, and 7242 Painter Supervisor II shall be entitled to a height work premium when the work performed required personal fall restraints to be worn by the employee as follows: 186.
-When working over fourteen (14) feet above ground or water level the employee shall be paid two dollars (\$2.00) per hour above the base rate for all such work; 187.
-When working from one hundred (100) to one hundred eighty (180) feet above ground or water level the employee shall be paid two dollars (\$2.00) per hour above the base rate for all such work.
-188. When working over one hundred eighty (180) feet above ground or water level the employee shall be paid two dollars (\$2.00) per hour above the base rate for all such work.
-LEAD WORKER PAY 7.
-51. Employees in the covered classes, when designated in writing by their supervisor or foreman as a lead worker, shall be entitled to a ten (\$10.00) per day premium where required to plan, design, sketch, layout, detail, estimate, order materials, and take the lead on any job where at least two mechanics are assigned.
-190. Employees are not eligible to receive both Lead Worker Pay and Acting Assignment Pay.
-NIGHT DUTY PREMIUM 8.
-191. Members of SFCWU (Painters) shall be paid fifteen percent (15%) more than the base rate for each hour regularly assigned to the SFO graveyard shift (11:00 p.m. to 7:30 a.m.).
+Employees on an extended tour of duty shall be paid for time actually worked and shall be paid 50% above their base rate after the ninth hour. - 176.
+Exception: Employees of Camp Mather who during the summer season work a tour of duty of eight hours completed within thirteen consecutive hours shall be paid \$2.00 per day above the compensation to which they are otherwise entitled.

+6. HEIGHT WORK PAY

+- Employees in classes 7346 Painter, 7278 Painter Supervisor I, and 7242 Painter Supervisor II shall be entitled to a height work premium when the work performed required personal fall restraints to be worn by the employee as follows: - When working over fourteen (14) feet above ground or water level the employee shall be paid three dollars (\$3.00) per hour above the base rate for all such work; - When working from one hundred (100) to one hundred eighty (180) feet above ground or water level the employee shall be paid three dollars (\$3.00) per hour above the base rate for all such work. - 180.
+When working over one hundred eighty (180) feet above ground or water level the employee shall be paid three dollars (\$3.00) per hour above the base rate for all such work.
-Memorandum of Understanding/July 1, 2014- June 30, 2019

-City and County of San Francisco and San Francisco City Workers United a.
+7. LEAD WORKER PAY

+- Employees in the covered classes, when designated in writing by their supervisor or foreman as a lead worker, shall be entitled to a fifteen dollars (\$15.00) per day premium where required to plan, design, sketch, layout, detail, estimate, order materials, and take the lead on any job where at least two painters are assigned. - Employees are not eligible to receive both Lead Worker Pay and Acting Assignment Pay.

+8. NIGHT DUTY PREMIUM

+183. Members of SFCWU (Painters) shall be paid fifteen percent (15%) more than the base rate for each hour regularly assigned to the SFO graveyard shift (11:00 p.m. to 7:30 a.m.).

+9. SANDBLASTING PREMIUM

+184. Effective July 1, 2019, employees who are assigned to do sandblasting work will be paid a new premium of one dollar (\$1.00) per hour for each hour the employee is actually sandblasting.

+10. STANDBY PAY

+a.
 Employees (except those working at the Public Utilities Commission) who, as part of the duties of their positions are required by the Appointing Officer to standby when normally off duty to be instantly available on call for immediate emergency service for the performance of their regular duties, shall be paid twenty-five (25) percent of their regular straight time rate of pay for the period of such standby service, except that employees shall be paid ten (10) percent of their regular straight time rate of pay for the period of such standby service when outfitted by their department with an electronic communication device or cell phone.
 When such employees are called to perform their regular duties in emergencies during the period of such standby service, they shall be paid while engaged in such emergency service the usual rate of pay for such service as provided herein.
 However, standby pay shall not be allowed in classes whose duties are primarily administrative in nature.